Reduced density matrix approach to one-dimensional ultracold bosonic systems: Results

 \section{Results}

-We consider a bosonic system of a variable number of particles and, when comparing to the 1D GPE and 1D NPSE, assuming $\gamma=10$ in all cases.
+We consider a bosonic system composed of a variable number of particles and, when comparing to the 1D GPE and 1D NPSE, assume $\gamma=10$ in all cases.
 Moreover, we have used a basis of 20 harmonic oscillator states, and applied the \textsf{D} and \textsf{G} conditions in all cases.